-Beyond this static effect, our discussion has highlighted the impact of ethnic geography on border change.
-Because there have been many more ethnic groups that may strive for nationhood than there have been states since the late 19th century,4 we expect secession to be the most important type of border change in this process (Gellner 1983; Griffiths 2016; Hechter 2000).
-We therefore hypothesize that
+Our discussion has highlighted the impact of ethnic geography on border change.
+Because there have been many more ethnic groups that may strive for nationhood than there have been states since the late 19th century, we expect secession to be the most important type of border change in this process (Gellner 1983; Griffiths 2016; Hechter 2000).
+Testing the primacy of secession in a separate mechanism analysis, our empirical work mostly focuses on the overall impact of ethnic settlement patterns on state borders:

-Hypothesis 2 Misalignment between state borders and ethnic settlement patterns causes changes in the shape of state territories such that ethnic boundaries and state borders become increasingly congruent.
+Hypothesis 1 Ethnic settlement patterns shape state territories such that ethnic boundaries and state borders become increasingly congruent.